Umyo-1993/Abstract/README.md

 The notebook's output includes the following:

 The approximate value of y at a specific point (e.g., x = 1).
-Author U Mo

 Arrays showing the discrete values of X and the corresponding calculated values of Y.

-A generated plot illustrating the numerical approximation.# Abstract
+A generated plot illustrating the numerical approximation.# Author U Mo